 Is an Attorney Needed?

 Consumers often want to know if they must hire an attorney to represent them when filing a lemon law claim.
 While courts typically don’t require legal representation, consumers find hiring an attorney makes sense for several reasons.
 Many attorneys who handle lemon law claims don’t charge upfront for their services.
 They work with clients on a contingency basis, as they recognize the client has already lost money.
 They want the client to feel confident working with them as the attorney fights for the client’s rights.
 In addition, many states allow plaintiffs to sue the defendant for any legal costs incurred because of the lawsuit.

 Knowledge is power when it comes to consumer products and lemon laws.
 An individual who walks into a dealership to discuss issues with a vehicle they purchased must know the facts.
 Dealers don’t want to lose a sale, but they also don’t want a lawsuit.
 When they encounter an informed customer, they become more willing to satisfy the customer and make the problem right.

 However, if this doesn’t work, seek legal help.
+You can check Goodman Lemon Law’s article to learn important details about lemon law.
 Cars cost a great deal of money.
 A buyer wants to get what they thought they were paying for at the time of purchase.
 Lemon laws remain in place to ensure consumers have a way to get compensation if this is not the case.